Shelling large green beans

 What actually are legumes you may be asking.

-The influence of these anti-nutrients is greatly reduced by soaking, rinsing and cooking; and using salt when boiling or roasting.
-Such that a person enjoying well rounded meals need have no concern about them whatsoever; at least that's my opinion.
+The influence of these antinutrients is greatly reduced by soaking, rinsing and cooking; and using salt when boiling or roasting.
+Such that a person enjoying well-rounded meals need have no qualms about them whatsoever; at least that's my opinion.

 The downside of the larger green beans and peas is that shelling takes a lot of time; and is particularly hard on the thumbnails.
-And so many people, to their detriment in my opinion, shun them in favour of dried-legumes; or from a can.
+And so many people, to their detriment shun them in favour of dried legumes; or from a can.

-It is one of the reasons why the common green-bean is favoured; it doesn't need podding.
+It is one of the reasons why the common green-bean is favoured by everyone; it doesn't need podding.

 Young broad beans can be cooked and eaten in their jackets too; in fact there is even more of a very important phytochemical called L-dopa in the pod[3].